PacktPublishing/Accelerate-Model-Training-with-PyTorch-2.X/quiz/chapter09-answers.md

 B. Gloo is always better than OneCCL.

-C. OneCCL can overcome Gloo in Intel platforms.
+**C. OneCCL can overcome Gloo in Intel platforms.**

-D. OneCCL is always better than Gloo
+D. OneCCL is always better than Gloo.

 ### 7. When distributing the training process among multiple CPUs and cores, we need to define the allocation of threads in order to do which of the following?

-A. Guarantee all threads have exclusive usage of computing resources.
+**A. Guarantee all threads have exclusive usage of computing resources.**

 B. Guarantee secure execution.